-The purpose of this guide is to document the steps I take to set up Wireguard and Unbound on a Netflix VPS to unblock netflix titles available on certain locations, for example I’m living in the states but wanted to watch these decent netflix titles only available in UK.
-You can also use this tutorial if you wanted to watch netflix in any of our available locations :
+The purpose of this guide is to document the steps I take to set up Wireguard and Unbound on a Netflix VPS to unblock Netflix titles available in certain locations, for example, I’m living in the states but wanted to watch these decent netflix titles only available in UK.
+You can also use this tutorial if you wanted to watch Netflix in any of our available locations :

 After completing this tutorial, you will have:

 - A VPN that will provide an encrypted connection using wireguard.
 It works on almost every ISPs around the world and can cross GFW and Iran’s Filternet easily.
 Also, It can bypass UAE VoIP blocks too so you can use it for unblocking WhatsApp voice or video calls in Dubai since wireguard encrypts UDP connections as well.

 - It won’t leak your DNS like major VPN setups so you can access Netflix, Hulu, and similar geo-restricted websites and services.

 What is Wireguard?